CurrentMM partners

 They are missing one thing.

-A guide who has already been inside the market for 29 years.
-Who has sat across from the gatekeepers, radio programmers, promoters, label heads, and the studio executives in Mexico City, Bogota, Buenos Aires, San Juan, LA, Miami, Chicago, and Orlando.
-Who knows the difference between a market that translates and a market that connects.
-Who built relationships that don't show up in any database.
+A guide who has spent 29 years inside these rooms.
+Who has sat across from radio programmers, promoters, label heads, and studio executives in Mexico City, Bogota, San Juan, Miami, Chicago, and Orlando.
+Who knows which pastor opens the door to his entire denomination.
+Who built relationships that do not show up in any database.

 That guide is us.